altaired/katacoda-scenarios/scheduled-kubeless/step4.md

 };
 </pre>

-We will now deploy our custom function.

-Let's start by viewing the file `endpoint.js`, in which we have defined the code we want to be executed.
-You can see its content by running:

-`cat endpoint.js`{{execute}}

-### endpoint.js
-The code in inside the file makes and awaits an http call to the service we just deployed.
-The URL used is `http-endpoint:80` since it is located in the default namespace, there is no need to specify it here.
+The scripts exports a single function `handler`, which will handle events that trigger it.
+The function is rather simple: it sends a GET request to the `http-endpoint` that we defined in the previous step.
+The returned response is logged to the console.

 ## Deploy the function

-We will now deploy the code in `endpoint.js`.
-This is done by the following command:
+Now that we have our file containing the function, it can be deployed to the cluster using the following command:

-`kubeless function deploy endpoint --runtime nodejs14 \
+`kubeless function deploy endpoint \
+                           --runtime nodejs14 \
                            --handler endpoint.handler \
                            --from-file endpoint.js`{{execute}}

+This creates a deployed function from our file `endpoint.js` with the name `endpoint`; node.js 14 will be used as the runtime, and the exported `endpoint.handler` will respond to events.

-To verify that the function was deployed we can use:
+To see the status of the deployment, we can use:

-`kubeless function ls`{{execute}}
+`kubeless function ls endpoint`{{execute}}

-We can then call it with:
+When the status is `READY`, we're ready to call it with:

 `kubeless function call endpoint`{{execute}}